 D:27 Feb 1931 in Lowell, Middlesex, Massachusetts, USA

-and that Lovell was also know for this trade.
+I do know that a lot of my relatives were employed in the weaving trade and that Lovell was also know for this trade.
 I can add that we believe Alfred’s parents were, John Chapman and Mary Horler

 February 02, 2014

 January 29, 2014

 Tim Martin wrote: My name is Tim Martin.
 I am trying to verify the spouse of one of my ancestors.

 My ancestry In America started with George Adam Martin born in Germany 1712 and his wife was Mary Knepper also born Germany now residing in Pennsylvania.

 1. George Adam Martin m Mary Knepper